MHCPCreators/horizonCreatorManual/HorizonTechnicalDoc.md

 **TypeScript**: Mirror Gizmos are referenced as the `Entity` class with no properties or methods

-**Limitations**: Mirror Gizmos are costly, recommend only one per world and becareful about how much geometry it reflects in your world to avoid performance issues.
+**Limitations**: Mirror Gizmos are costly, recommend only one per world and be careful about how much geometry it reflects in your world to avoid performance issues.
 ### Navigation Volume
 **Description**: Allows the creation of navigation meshes thats NPCs can use to walk.
 Also see [NPCs](#npcs)